 - Not a critical customer?
 Make sure you sign up under Standard Contact

 - DC Water’s Critical Customer Water and Wastewater Emergency Response Guide

-DC Water 'Critical Customers' are defined as consumers or service connections that are critical to community resiliency (public safety or health), or demand a large volume of water to sustain economic resiliency, or service a susceptible population such as and specific to Washington DC:
+DC Water 'Critical Customers', as it relates to DC Water emergencies, are defined as consumers or service connections that are critical to community resiliency (public safety or health), or demand a large volume of water to sustain economic resiliency, or service a susceptible population such as and specific to Washington, DC: